-There are activities in motion within the industry to address how to drive the requirement for whole-life carbon assessments (e.g. The Government Construction Playbook, the proposal for Building Regulation Part Z, the UK GBC Net Zero Whole Life Carbon Roadmap, and the ICE Carbon Project), and consistency in methodology (e.g. the RICS Professional Statement on Whole Life Carbon Assessment, the PAS2080, the IPA "Best practice in benchmarking" guidance, and the CIBSE TM65).
+There are activities in motion within the industry to address how to drive the whole-life requirement for carbon assessments (the Government Construction Playbook proposal for Building Regulation Part Z, the Net Zero Carbon Buildings Standard, and the ICE Carbon Project), and consistency in methodology (the RICS Professional Statement on Whole Life Carbon Assessment, the PAS2080, the IPA "Best practice in benchmarking" guidance, and the CIBSE TM65).
 This drive for improvement is fully supported by the BECD consortium.